NITEHAWK SHORTS FESTIVAL REVEALS 6TH ANNUAL LINE-UP

-Now in its sixth year, the Nitehawk Shorts Festival has become a bonafide home for the independent short film community.
-This year’s installment, taking place from November 7-12, will feature more than 54 short films under twenty minutes and has expanded to include additional events including educational classes and off-site workshops.
+NEW YORK (October 9, 2018) — Now in its sixth year, the Nitehawk Shorts Festival has become a bonafide home for the independent short film community.
+This year’s installment, taking place from November 7-12, will feature 60 short films under twenty minutes and has expanded with additional events that include educational classes and off-site workshops.

-“The Nitehawk Shorts Festival has become more than a film festival,” says Caryn Coleman, Director of Programming/Special Project, “It is now the cornerstone of Nitehawk’s commitment to support new filmmakers and be a hub for amazing short films that extends throughout the year.”
+“The Nitehawk Shorts Festival has become more than a film festival,” says Caryn Coleman, Nitehawk Cinema’s Director of Programming/Special Projects, “It is now the cornerstone of Nitehawk’s commitment to support new filmmakers and to be the hub for amazing short films in New York that extends throughout the year.
+We are creating a supportive family network here.”

-NSF18 culminates with winners announced at a Closing Party on November 12 at Nitehawk Cinema’s new Prospect Park location.
-Prizes this year are again generously provided by HuffPost Arts + Culture, Heard City, Nice Shoes, Light Iron, AbelCine, Volunteer Lawyers for the Arts, Grado, and Vimeo.
+As always, the Nitehawk Shorts Festival celebrates its filmmakers with an Opening Nite Party, Filmmakers’ Gathering, and will culminate with a Closing Nite Party on November 12 where festival winners will be announced.
+Prizes this year are generously provided by HuffPost Arts + Culture, Heard City, Nice Shoes, Light Iron, AbelCine, Volunteer Lawyers for the Arts, Grado, and Vimeo.

 ABOUT NITEHAWK SHORTS FESTIVAL